luis122448/developer-server/kubernetes/README.md

 kubectl get nodes
 ```

-### Phase 7: Join Remaining Workes Nodes to the Cluster
+### Phase 7: Join Remaining Worker Nodes to the Cluster

 To integrate your worker nodes into the Kubernetes cluster, follow these steps: